 The Doctrine of Separation is rooted and taught in Genesis 3.
 In the Garden of Eden, Adam and Eve were separated from God as a result of their sin.
-God told them that if they ate of the Tree of Life that they would die.
+God told them that if they ate of the Tree of Knowledge of Good and Evil that they would die.

 Their choice to disobey God brought spiritual death to them.
 Separation entered into their relationship with God.
 They were ashamed of their nakedness and felt guilty before God.
 They were separated from God.

 We learn through Genesis 3 that death means separation.
 Death occurred in the Garden of Eden and there was separation between God and man.
 First there was death in their spiritual relationship, and secondly they were separated from the Garden of Eden.
 Death means separation.
 “So He drove out the man.”
 Genesis 3:24

 This separation could only be spanned by a death.
 Only the sacrificial death of a perfect God-man could make it possible that man could come out from sin and be separated unto God.
 Only as Christ sacrificed His perfect flesh on the cross could this separation between God and man be healed.

 Romans 6:4-7 teaches us that we too must enter into a death experience with Christ to become separate from sin.

 Ro 6:4 Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.5 For if we have been planted together in the likeness of his death, we shall be also in the likeness of his resurrection:6 Knowing this, that our old man is crucified with him, that the body of sin might be destroyed, that henceforth we should not serve sin.7 For he that is dead is freed from sin.